 Groin Stretches to Prevent:

 - Standing Stretch: Stand at a wide angle, with your feet more than shoulder-width apart.
 Distribute your weight to one leg by shifting your torso toward it and bending the knee.
 Your other leg should straighten out, and you will feel a tension in your pelvic region.
 Hold this position for ten seconds, then shift your weight to the other leg for another ten seconds.

 - Seated Stretch: Sit on a mat or rug, with both of your legs bent at the knee to your sides so your feet meet in the middle.
 Grab both your feet with your hands and lean forward as far as you comfortably can.
 Hold this stretch for thirty seconds, then release.
 Perform this stretch three times a day.

 As far as running injuries go, muscle strain is one of the milder ones.
 In the majority of cases, the pain and soreness felt will go away on their own in a few weeks, and can even end up strengthening the affected muscles.
 However, the condition can also be a clear indicator that you are doing something wrong in your exercise routine.
 If left untreated, this can lead to much more serious injury, such as severe tearing or bone damage.
 For these reasons, it is important that you properly identify cases, take steps to treat it as it occurs, and practice preventative measures in order to keep it from occurring in the future.

 The following is a list of sources cited in this article.
-Most of these sources are pulled from scientific studies, or articles written by medical professionals and physical therapists.
+Most of these sources are pulled from scientific studies or articles written by medical professionals and physical therapists.
 However, this informative article should not be taken as professional medical advice.
-Always talk to a doctor if you experience a running injury.
+Always talk to a doctor if you experience a muscle strain or any other running injury.